Universal Works produce contemporary menswear.

 With David’s life work reading like a description of the companies DNA, Universal Works is about the mixing of ideas; understanding heritage and context underpinned by contemporary needs and aesthetics.

 We champion skilled, small-scale production.
 We produce garments in the right place, both in the UK and overseas, working only with factories we trust, admire and are proud to be associated with.
 The company also gives us an opportunity to collaborate with amazing people from artists to writers and anyone in between, a process that inspires continual growth and education.
 Have a look at our Journal section to meet some of these people.

 After initially selling to ten retailers, we have gained a substantial following and are now stocked from Los Angeles to Seoul.
 Our head office and web store is based in Nottingham and we have two Universal Works stores in London.

-We are an independent, small company and are happy and proud to be both.
-We approach all our work with passion and a sense of humour.
+We are happy and proud to be an independent, small company, always approaching our work with passion and a sense of humour.